Long Prairie, Minnesota: Marshal George Williams

 In July 1922 Long Prairie Village Marshal George Williams was shot and killed by men fleeing a botched bank robbery in Hewitt.
-The killing took place at a late night road block near the current municipal liquor store.
+The killing took place at a late-night roadblock near the current municipal liquor store.

 The text on William's memorial reads as follows: "This monument honors George H. Williams who was village Marshal of Long Prairie.
 He was awakened by a ringing telephone in the early hours of July 29, 1922.
 The call was a summons from Todd County Deputy Sheriff Seely Adams.
 An attempt had been made to rob the Hewitt bank and a roadblock was needed at the bridge over the Long Prairie River.
 George kissed his wife Kathryn, goodbye.
 Minutes later, he was shot dead on the railroad tracks near the bridge, just north of this monument.

 George Williams was a leader in the community.
 In addition to being village marshal he served as fire chief and was active in a number of community service organizations.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.67 sqmi; 2.61 sqmi is land and 0.06 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 2.922 sqmi, of which 2.746 sqmi is land and 0.076 sqmi (2.60%) is water.

 The Long Prairie River, flowing North, goes through the city.
 Lake Charlotte borders it on the South Venewitz Creek flows from Lake Charlotte and joins the Long Prairie River in the town.
 Long Prairie is located in the North Central Hardwood Forest Region of Central Minnesota.

 U.S. Highway 71 and Minnesota State Highways 27 and 287 are three of the main routes in the city.
 Todd County Roads 5 and 38 originate in the town.